Asynchronous Opinion Dynamics in Social Networks: Social Hegselmann-Krause Systems

-Since the difference between projected positions of agents is at most as large as the difference between their original positions and since $\bar{E}$ contains only the edges of the influence network in the original state, it holds that $\Nv{v} = \NvProj{v}$.
-Finally, it holds that
+To see \eqref{en:lem:project:2}, note that (because of \eqref{en:lem:project:3}) the difference between projected positions of agents is at most as large as the difference between their original positions.
+Since $\bar{E}$ contains only the edges of the influence network in the original state, it holds that $\Nv{v} = \NvProj{v}$.